datastax/spark-cassandra-connector/doc/5_saving.md

 ## Tuning
 The following properties set in `SparkConf` can be used to fine-tune the saving process:

-  - `spark.cassandra.output.batch.size.rows`: number of rows per single batch; default is 'auto' which means the driver will adjust the number of rows based on the amount of data in each row
+  - `spark.cassandra.output.batch.size.rows`: number of rows per single batch; default is 'auto' which means the connector will adjust the number of rows based on the amount of data in each row
   - `spark.cassandra.output.batch.size.bytes`: maximum total size of the batch in bytes; defaults to 64 kB.
   - `spark.cassandra.output.concurrent.writes`: maximum number of batches executed in parallel by a single Spark task; defaults to 5